 If you’re an INTJ personality type like me, you may have always struggled to find a partner who understands you.
 Many INTJs eschew short-term flings and hit the brakes at the first sign of infatuation — because we’re already wondering if it will work long-term.
-The INTJ is a rare personality type, and not many people “get” us.
+The INTJ is a rare personality type, even among introverts, and not many people “get” us.
 As a result, we are careful about committing and wait a long time to let you in.
-(Don’t know your personality type?
-We recommend this free personality test.)

 When we do find that special person, we can still be an enigma.
 We will be a dedicated partner who supports you in achieving your goals.
 But we can also seem distant, quick to judge, and at times, clueless about others’ feelings.